nicoalba/pyth-price-solana/README.md

 - Fresh + correct feed: `get_price_no_older_than` checks `MAX_AGE_SECS` and `FEED_ID_HEX`, then returns `price`, `conf`, `expo`, `publish_time` (all integers).
 - Display math: `display_price = price * 10^exponent`, `display_conf = conf * 10^exponent` (e.g., `5854321000` with `exponent = -8` → `58.54321000`).
 - Guards: `MAX_AGE_SECS` enforces freshness; `MAX_CONF_RATIO_BPS` (2% by default) rejects overly wide confidence.
-- Atomic flow: The client posts the update and calls `read_price` in the same transaction, guaranteeing you read exactly what you just posted.
+- Atomic flow: The client posts the update and calls `read_price` atomically in the same final transaction, guaranteeing you read exactly what you just posted.

 ## 3. Build and deploy to devnet